Calculate abstinence using the timeline followback data in substance research.

 interpolate_biochemical_data function, as shown below.

-# First read the biochemical verification data biochemical_data = TLFBData("beam_co.csv", included_subjects=included_subjects, abst_cutoff=4) biochemical_data.profile_data() # Interpolate biochemical records based on the half-life biochemical_data.interpolate_biochemical_data(0.5, 1) # Other data cleaning steps biochemical_data.drop_na_records() biochemical_data.check_duplicates()
+# First read the biochemical verification data biochemical_data = TLFBData("test_co.csv", included_subjects=included_subjects, abst_cutoff=4) biochemical_data.profile_data() # Interpolate biochemical records based on the half-life biochemical_data.interpolate_biochemical_data(half_life_in_days=0.5, maximum_days_to_interpolate=1) # half_life_in_days: the half life of the biochemical measure in days # maximum_days_to_interpolate: the maximum number of days to interpolate before the measurement day # Other data cleaning steps biochemical_data.drop_na_records() biochemical_data.check_duplicates()

 Ib.
 Integrate the Biochemical Dataset with the TLFB data